 Set realistic, Achievable Goals

-Rather than vowing to exercise more, for example, commit to something like a daily 30-minute walk after dinner.
+Rather than vowing to exercise more, why not commit to something more realistic, like a daily walk after dinner.
 Frequently update your goals as you achieve greater levels of fitness.
 Teaming up with someone such as a partner, friend or neighbour can also really help motivation.